htcondor/htcondor/docs/man-pages/condor_submit.rst

     The **vanilla** universe is the default (except where the configuration variable ``DEFAULT_UNIVERSE``
-    :index:`DEFAULT_UNIVERSE` defines it otherwise), and is an execution environment for jobs which do not use HTCondor’s mechanisms for taking checkpoints; these are ones that have not been linked with the HTCondor libraries.
+    :index:`DEFAULT_UNIVERSE` defines it otherwise), and is an execution environment for jobs which do not use HTCondor's mechanisms for taking checkpoints; these are ones that have not been linked with the HTCondor libraries.
 Use the **vanilla** universe to submit shell scripts to HTCondor.